 Severance Pay

-Severance packages come in many shapes and sizes, some might include services like LinkedIn Premium, career transition services, or an extension of healthcare services.
+Severance packages come in many shapes and sizes, some might include services like LinkedIn Premium, career transition services, or an extension of healthcare.
 Most often, they are a one-time lump sum paid out on the day you are laid off or your final day of employment.

 Additionally, remember that just like you potentially negotiated your high salary or compensation package, you can negotiate your severance package.
 Don’t be afraid to discuss the package with your employer and find a middle ground where you both feel comfortable ending on good terms.